Arkansas Senate approves expanding execution drug secrecy

-LITTLE ROCK — The Arkansas Senate voted Monday to expand the secrecy surrounding the state's lethal injection drug supply, despite complaints that the proposal will give officials broad powers to withhold information about the execution process.
+LITTLE ROCK, Ark.
+(AP) — The Arkansas Senate voted Monday to expand the secrecy surrounding the state's lethal injection drug supply, despite complaints that the proposal will give officials broad powers to withhold information about the execution process.

 The Senate voted 25-9 for the bill that prohibits the state from releasing information that would directly or indirectly identify the supplier and manufacturer of its execution drugs.
 Arkansas doesn't have any executions scheduled, and the state's supply of lethal injection drugs has expired.
 Prison officials have said they're not seeking any more drugs until the law is expanded to keep the drugmakers' identities secret.